ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods_and_ensembles.md

 ---

-Q. Below Fig depicts a part of a specific ensembling approach applied to the models $x1, x2...xk$.
+### Q: Below Fig depicts a part of a specific ensembling approach applied to the models $x1, x2...xk$.

 In your opinion, which approach is being utilized?
   <table align='center'>
   <tr>